vanabharathiraja/python-learning/PYTHON-DS-GENAI.md

-Designing a Python curriculum specifically for Data Science and Generative AI provides an opportunity to delve into some of the most exciting and dynamic areas of modern technology.
+Python curriculum specifically for Data Science and Generative AI.
 This curriculum can be structured for advanced students or professionals looking to specialize in these fields.
-The goal is to equip learners with both the theoretical knowledge and practical skills necessary to work effectively in data science and AI, particularly in generating new content (like text, images, and more) using AI models.

 ### Part 1: Foundations of Python for Data Science
 #### 1. **Python Basics**